 JOYFUL BOARD MEMBER

 Rolf became a part of the project in the autumn of 2016.
 His interest in whisky has brought him to Scotland and the distilleries many times, his interest has made him a Islay whisky collector, the only hobby he can afford.

 Rolf started his career in the Norwegian military in 1999.
 Most of his service was as a part of the Naval Special Operation Command.
 After almost thirteen years in the military he left as a lieutenant in 2013, he then started to work as a consultant.
 Since then he has done consulting for many different companies, primary in challenging and demanding processes,

-At Auroraspirit AS he is our dedicated sales manager of the Bivrost(R) portfolio.
+At Auroraspirit AS he is an important board member.
 Rolf has a lot of energy, he likes to have the initiative, and he therefore enable and facilitate good processes.
-He is creative and works a lot “out of the box” and is “bottom up” driven.
 Rolf has a Master in Business Administration, a bachelor degree in nursing, military leader officer school (NCO) as well as operational military education as a diver and paratrooper.
 In his sparetime he is a personal trainer.